TechnionTDK/jbs-ir/README.md

 * In order to parse the data from jbs-text into documents run:
  * `java -jar JsonParser-1.0-jar-with-dependencies.jar <path-to-desired-data-directory> <path-to-output-documents-directory>`
  * (For example: Java -jar JsonParser-1.0-jar-with-dependencies.jar jbs-text/ documentsForIndexing)
+ * JsonParser converts the .json files in `<path-to-desired-data-directory>` (recursively) and proccesses them into multiple .json files, where each .json file contains one JSON object.
+These new .json files are placed into `<path-to-output-documents-directory>`
 * To index the documents run: `bin/post -c <core-name> <path-to-output-documents-directory>`

 ##Admin UI